-It’s Official: CBS Orders ‘Young Sheldon’ for ‘The Big Bang Theory’ Prequel
+It’s Official: CBS Orders ‘Young Sheldon’ For ‘The Big Bang Theory’ Prequel

 Fans of The Big Bang Theory will be pleased to hear that CBS has now officially ordered its prequel, Young Sheldon, which will feature Sheldon Cooper actor Jim Parsons serving as executive director and narrator of the new show.
-Young Sheldon will center around the life of Sheldon Cooper when he was just nine years of age and attending high school in East Texas and it is rumored that the first season will consist of 13 episodes.
+Young Sheldon will center around the life of Sheldon Cooper when he was just nine years of age and attending high school in East Texas, and it is rumored that the first season will consist of 13 episodes.

-The Big Bang Theory‘s Chuck Lorre and Steven Molaro have created Young Sheldon and the cast includes eight-year-old Iain Armitage as nine-year-old Sheldon Cooper, Lance Barber, Raegan Revord, Zoe Perry and Montana Jordan, as Entertainment Tonight report.
+The Big Bang Theory‘s Chuck Lorre and Steven Molaro have created Young Sheldon and the cast includes 8-year-old Iain Armitage as 9-year-old Sheldon Cooper, Lance Barber, Raegan Revord, Zoe Perry, and Montana Jordan, as Entertainment Tonight reports.

-The Big Bang Theory is now in Season 10 and it is thought that because the stars of this popular series are coming very close to the end of their contracts that they may be willing to take a pay cut so that their co-stars Melissa Rauch and Mayim Bialik will get their salaries raised.
+The Big Bang Theory is now in Season 10 and it is thought that because the stars of this popular series are coming very close to the end of their contracts, they may be willing to take a pay cut so that their co-stars Melissa Rauch and Mayim Bialik will get their salaries raised.
 The salaries for the leads are currently $1 million for each episode, and the pay cut will bring it down by $100,000.

 If all goes according to plan, Seasons 11 and 12 will soon be on their way for The Big Bang Theory.
 CBS’s Glenn Geller is confident that the series will be renewed, as he announced at the 2016 TCA Summer Press Tour.